suolapeikko/FinderUtilities/README.md

 Kill the processes (FinderUtilities and RightClickExtension), then delete the FinderUtilities.app from your computer.
 After this, FinderUtilities disappears from System Preferences > Extensions.

 ## Other useful info
-* The app is signed, sandboxed and
+The app is signed, sandboxed and notarized.
+It uses the following entitlements:

+`com.apple.security.files.user-selected.read-write`
+`com.apple.security.temporary-exception.files.home-relative-path.read-write`

-* The actual .app does not have a GUI, it's only functionality is to install the extension
+The actual .app does not have a GUI, it's only functionality is to install the extension.

-* Blaa
+Deployment target has been set to macOS 10.14 Mojave

 ## Links and kudos
 Blaa blaa blaa